ctnava/rxtechnotes/3_healthcare_coverage.md

 - Check for **third-party billing instructions** often sent through a workers’ comp pharmacy network (e.g., Coventry, One Call).
 - If a medication is **not covered**, refer to the pharmacist or contact the claims adjuster for clarification.

-> ⚠️ **Important**: Workers’ comp claims are not processed through the patient’s regular insurance card.
+> 📍 Workers’ comp claims are not processed through the patient’s regular insurance card.
 Do not collect copays unless instructed by the plan.

 ### 🤝 Patient Assistance Programs (PAPs)